Feryla/js-emu-8080/README.md

-# js-space-invaders
+# js-emu-8080

-Space Invaders Emulator written in javascript
+8080 Emulator written in javascript